Components of Local Government

 - Worker Cooperatives (300 in the U.S.)

 Some worker-owned companies consist of small groups of artisans or craft workers; for example, Rock City Coffee in Rockland, Maine or PV Squared Solar and Real Pickles in Greenfield, Massachusetts.
 Large agricultural cooperatives like Land O’Lakes and Ocean Spray have also become major players in dairy production and fruit farming, earning hundreds of millions in annual revenue as member-owned firms.
+Go here for more examples of Employee Owned Businesses in Massachusetts.

 The democratic decision-making that happens in co-ops and worker-owned organizations provides models for how many businesses, government agencies and school classrooms are, and could be, run.
 Using different procedures and formats, members run these organizations democratically.
 Participating in democratic workplaces offer workers powerful reasons to invest time and energy in making decisions through their voices and votes.